sasha-ajin/python-advanced-topics/3.decorators/README.md

         print("!")
     return inner_function
 ```
-We should write name argument in our methods
+And now we should write name argument in our methods
 ```python
 @hello
 def welcome(name):